-The way it works is a concerned loved one gathers a team of at least three members together, but not more than seven.
+The way it works is a concerned loved one gathers a team of at least three people together, but not more than seven.
 The team usually consists of the people who are the closest to the person needing help.
 Some teams find it helpful to acquire the assistance of a professional interventionist to lead the team and guide the process to success.
 The team meets several times to formulate a loving plan that will hopefully result in the person wanting change.

-Each member of the intervention team is asked to write an intervention letter.
+Each of the intervention team is asked to write an intervention letter.
 To be effective, intervention letters have the following four parts:

-After the letters have been written, the intervention team meets up and shares them to determine whether it's best to make any revisions.
 Letters should be encouraging and be free from anger and judgment.
 The team will decide which order to read the letters so that they have the most impact.
 Often, they choose the most emotional letter to be read last.

 The intervention team will research treatment programs ahead of the intervention and take care of all the details, such as insurance and availability, to ensure that the person needing help can get it right away and not have time to change their minds.

 Treatment facilities often ask for the letters so that they can use them during the treatment program.